subquery/documentation/docs/academy/herocourse/module2.md

 ### Exercise - Account Balances

-Let's take up a starter project in this exercise and use an **event handler** to extract the balance of each account.
+Using the starter project for this exercise, we will use an **event handler** to extract the balance of each account.

 ### Pre-Requisites